 (3) Class N fly ash, is a natural mineral admixture.
-It consists of raw or calcinated pozzolans such as diatomaceous earths, opaline cherts and shales, tuffs and volcanic ashes or pumicite, and calcinated materials such as clays and shales.
+It consists of raw or calcinated pozzolans such as diatomaceous earths, opaline cherts and shales, tuffs and volcanic Ashes or pumicite, and calcinated materials such as clays and shales9.

-Most of the fly ash particles are solid spheres and some are hollow cenospheres.
-The particles sizes vary from less than 0.00004 inch (1 $\mu$ m) to more than 0.004 inch (100 $\mu$ m) with the typical particle size measuring less than 0.0008 inch (20 $\mu$ m).
+Most of the fly ash particles are solid spheres and some are hollow cenospheres9.
+The particles sizes vary from less than 0.00004 inch (1 μ m) to more than 0.004 inch (100 μ m) with the typical particle size measuring less than 0.0008 inch (20 μ m).
 They are generally finer than cement.
-The surface area is typically 176 to 293 yd/lb (300 to 500 m/kg), although some fly ash can have surface areas as low as 117 yd/lb (200 m/kg) and as high as 410 yd/lb (700 m/kg).
-For fly ash without close compaction, the bulk density (mass per unit volume including air between particle) can vary from 34 to 54 lb/ft (540 to 860 kg/m), whereas with close packed storage or vibration, the can range from 70 to 94 lb/ft (1120 to 1500 kg/m).
+The surface area is typically 176 to 293 yd2/lb (300 to 500 m2/kg), although some fly ash can have surface areas as low as 117 yd2/lb (200 m2/kg) and as high as 410 yd2/lb (700 m2/kg).
+For fly ash without close compaction, the bulk density (mass per unit volume including air between particle) can vary from 34 to 54 lb/ft3 (540 to 860 kg/m3), whereas with close packed storage or vibration, it can range from 70 to 94 lb/ft3 (1120 to 1500 kg/m3)9.

 Chemically, fly ash is a pozzolan.
-ASTM C 125 defines pozzolan as a siliceous, or siliceous and aluminous material which in itself possesses little or no cementitious value but will, in finely divided form and in the presence of moisture, chemically react with calcium hydroxide at ordinary temperatures to form compound possessing cementitious properties.
+ASTM C 12540 defines pozzolan as a siliceous, or siliceous and aluminous material which in itself possesses little or no cementitious value but will, in finely divided form and in the presence of moisture, chemically react with calcium hydroxide at ordinary temperatures to form compound possessing cementitious properties.
 One of the primary benefits of fly ash is its reaction with available lime and alkali in concrete, producing additional cementitious compounds which allow fly ash concrete to continue to gain strength over time.
 The following equations illustrate the pozzolanic reaction of fly ash with lime to produce additional calcium silica hydrate (C-S-H) binder